Using copyrighted content

 - See our YouTube channel with talks on fair use

-- A helpful Fair Use Analysis Tool from the University of Minnesota provides a structure for reviewing all four fair use factors for your proposed use
+- A helpful Fair Use overview from the University of Minnesota

 - See examples of how fair use is applied to various kinds of materials and situations here: University of Texas’s Fair Use information